graalvm/fastr-examples/fastr_javaui/README.md

 ## Setup

-Download the latest GraalVM image from the [Oracle Technology Network](http://www.oracle.com/technetwork/oracle-labs/program-languages/downloads/index.html).
-Extract the archive and set the `GRAALVM_DIR` environment variable to point to the graalvm directory.

-Then, execute the `build.sh` script.
+Follow the instructions from the top level [README](../README.md) to install and setup GraalVM and then execute the `build.sh` script.

 ## Run